growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 ### Payment services

 A set of services with payment management functions.
-They provide integration with supported payment rails such as Bitcoin network, Lightning Network channels and others.
+They provide integration with supported payment rails such as the Bitcoin network, Lightning Network channels and others.

 ### Credit record storage

-The _Credit record storage_ provides decentralized storage of the self-sovereign credit record (SSCR) of the users.
+The _credit record storage_ provides decentralized storage of the self-sovereign credit record (SSCR) of the users.
 Each record represents a unique global decentralized identity and contains general-purpose and protocol-specific verifiable credentials.
 The credentials data is encrypted and accessible only by the identity owner.

 ### Distributed data services